 Besides solo work, Agnes Wan has also been commented as a "natural collaborative pianist" by the renowned vocal coach Kenneth Griffiths during her studies at the University of Cincinnati.
 As a collaborative artist, she has worked with many excellent musicians, including violinists Edward Pulgar and Ilia Steinschneider from the Knoxville Symphony Orchestra; Annette-Barbara Vogel, Professor of Violin at the University of Western Ontario; renowned Canadian pianist Marc Durand, vocalists Terence Goff, Matt Lake, and Liza Forrester-Kelly, among others.
 She is a consistent piano duo partner with pianist ChiHee Hwang, with whom she has performed in various concert series, including the Nightcap Concert Series at the Blair School of Music at Vanderbilt University which was recorded and later broadcasted on WNPT-2 Television, the Steinway Society Concert Series at the Steinway Piano Gallery in Nashville, the University of Tennessee Alumni Concert Series which was later broadcasted on Radio WUOT, and the Sondheim Chamber Music Spotlight Series at the Fairfield Arts and Convention Center in Iowa.
 The duo also performed two recitals for the dedication of the renovated Briley Recital Hall at Chowan University in North Carolina.

 Agnes Wan has presented various topics related to piano performance and pedagogy at the Chattanooga, Knoxville, and Nashville music teachers associations in Tennessee.
 In addition to being a featured clinician at the 2012 Alabama Music Teachers Association State Conference, she also presented at the 2004 Performing Arts Medicine Association Conference, 2013 Indiana Music Teachers Association State Conference, 2014 Texas Music Teachers Association State Conference, and the 2015 North Carolina Music Teachers Association State Conference.
 She has also presented workshops at other facilities including the Steinway Piano Gallery of Charlotte.
 In June 2016, she will present a workshop for the Singapore Music Teachers Association.
 Her Book, "Physical and Mental Issues in Piano Performance: The Interrelationships between Physical Tension, Performance Anxiety, and Memorization Strategies," published and released by VDM-Verlag in 2008, has reportedly been recommended as a reference book for piano pedagogy courses at a few universities.
-In 2013, her first article, "Student Recruitment Ideas for Private and College Music Instructors," was published in the peer-reviewed journal, American Music Teacher.
-This year, a second article titled “What Relaxation Means for Musicians” has also been accepted without reservation by the same journal, and will be released in one of the upcoming volumes.
+Her pedagogical articles have been published in the American Music Teacher magazine.

 Agnes holds the Doctor of Musical Arts degree in Piano Performance and Pedagogy from the University of Iowa and an Artist Diploma from the University of Cincinnati College-Conservatory of Music.
 She also obtained her bachelor of music (hons.) degree and double master’s degrees in music therapy and piano performance at the Hong Kong Academy for Performing Arts and Loyola University New Orleans respectively.
 Her teachers have included Gabriel Kwok, Nancy Loo, Jac McCracken, Uriel Tsachor, James Tocco, and Michael Chertock.
 Passionate about Bach's music, she also received tutelage specifically on the interpretation of Bach's keybaord works from the renowned Chinese pianist Yuan Sheng, who studied intensively with Bach expert Rosalyn Tureck.

-Agnes Wan currently serves as an Assistant Professor of Music at Chowan University in North Carolina.
+Agnes Wan has served on the faculties of Maryville College, the Blair School of Music at Vanderbilt University, and Chowan University.
 In September 2013, she was invited to join the roster of Steinway Artist, an honorable designation she has since held.